deatrich/linux-home-server/backups.md

 Always, always, do some kind of backups on your server.
 For system backups, very little actually needs to be backed up, yet it is important to get into a frame of mind where you think about these things.
-Lets look at what you should back up on your server, and how you might do it.
+Let's look at what you should back up on your server, and how you might do it.

 There is no need to back up everything - you can always reinstall and reconfigure.
 This is my favourite list of system directories to back up: